dennesemay/FundsControl/README.md

 Features
 🔐 Admin and Viewer modes

 👥 Add and manage players

 📅 Record player absences with custom fees

-💵 Track payments and remaining balances
+💵 Track payments and remaining

 📊 Automatic fund summary calculations

 🧾 Expense recording and monitoring

 ☁️ Real-time cloud data storage using Firebase

 🗑️ Delete records and clear all data when needed

-📱 Simple responsive interface for easy use on desktop and mobile Built With
+📱 Simple responsive interface for easy use on desktop and

+Built With
 HTML
 CSS